jacomyal/sigma.js/plugins/sigma.plugins.designer/README.md

 ## General
 This plugin provides an designer for you to craft the graph like a boss.
 The designer will use a set of **styles** and a **color palette**.
 A style is a mapping between a **node or edge property** and a **visual variable** (color, size, label, etc.), with optional parameters depending on the visual variable.
 Available visual variables are `color`, `label`, `size`.

-The designer is **lazy**: she will not look for changes on the graph.
-Deprecate the designer yourself so that she will make the graph correctly the next time you will ask it.
+The designer is **lazy**: it will not look for changes on the graph.
+Deprecate the designer yourself so that it will apply the styles the next time you will ask it.

-The designer is **open minded**: the color palette may contain sequential, diverging and qualitative data schemes, and the styles can be bound to any node or edge attribute.
+The designer is **open minded**: the color palette may contain sequential, diverging and qualitative data schemes, and the styles can be bound to any node or edge property.

 This plugin comes with fancy developer features:
-- Define the styles to apply on nodes and edges.
+- Configure the styles to apply on nodes and edges.
 - Use accessors to find the properties of nodes and edges.
 - Use accessors to find the right color schemes in the palette.
 - Register multiple styles before applying them anytime at once.